DeMar DeRozan Player Props: Bulls vs. 76ers

 DeMar DeRozan Insights vs. the 76ers

-- He's put up 1.8 threes per game, or 5.6% of his team's shots from beyond the arc this season.
+- He's attempted 1.8 threes per game, or 5.6% of his team's shots from beyond the arc this season.

-- The Bulls rank 27th in possessions per game with 101.6.
-His opponents, the 76ers, have the slowest tempo with 99.7 possessions per contest.
+- DeRozan's opponents, the 76ers, have the NBA's slowest tempo with 99.9 possessions per game, while his Bulls rank 24th in possessions per game with 101.8.

-- Defensively, the 76ers are ranked third in the league, allowing 110.5 points per game.
+- Giving up 110.4 points per game, the 76ers are the third-ranked team in the NBA defensively.

-- On the glass, the 76ers have given up 41.1 rebounds per game, which puts them third in the NBA.
+- The 76ers allow 41.1 rebounds per contest, ranking third in the league.

-- Looking at assists, the 76ers have allowed 23.6 per contest, sixth in the NBA.
+- Conceding 23.6 assists per game, the 76ers are the sixth-ranked team in the NBA.

+- In terms of 3-pointers, the 76ers are third in the NBA, allowing 11.4 makes per game.

 DeMar DeRozan vs. the 76ers